-Multiple PD/PI Leadership Plan: The multiple PD/PI approach should be described in no more than 3 pages.
-For purposes of this solicitation, the plan should clearly identify the biomedical/health researchers and the mathematical/statistical researchers and describe their expertise in the selected field relevant to the project.
-This description should discuss the role of each investigator, as well as the governance and organizational structure of the leadership team and the research project, including communication plans, process for making decisions on scientific direction, and procedures for resolving conflicts.
+- For projects involving more than one investigator, the plan should discuss the role of each investigator, as well as the governance and organizational structure of the leadership team and the research project, including communication plans, process for making decisions on scientific direction, and procedures for resolving conflicts. - 2.
+For projects with only one investigator, the plan should document the PI's necessary qualifications in both biological/biomedical and mathematical sciences.

-The roles and administrative, technical, and scientific responsibilities for the project should be delineated for the lead investigator(s) and other collaborators.
-The distribution of resources to specific components of the project must be delineated in the Multiple PD/PI Leadership Plan.
+The roles and administrative, technical, and scientific responsibilities for the project should be delineated for the investigator(s) and other collaborators.
+The distribution of resources to specific components of the project must be delineated in the Project Management Plan.
 In the event of an award, the requested allocation may be reflected in a footnote on the NIH Notice of Grant Award (NOGA).
 This information should be submitted separately as a Supplementary Document.

 Protection of Human Subjects/Use and Care of Vertebrate Animals: Both NSF and NIH have rules regarding the use of human subjects and/or vertebrate animals in research.
 Proposals that involve human subjects or use vertebrate animals MUST INCLUDE the information required by both agencies.
-See the NSF PAPPG and the NIH PHS Form 398 for additional information.
+See the NSF PAPPG AND the NIH PHS Form 398 for additional information.
 Information on the use of human subjects and/or vertebrate animals is considered in the review of the proposals and should be submitted separately as a Supplementary Document.

-Letters of Collaboration: Letters of collaboration document significant collaborative arrangements and must be limited to stating the intent to collaborate and should not contain endorsements or evaluation of the proposed project or investigators (see PAPPG Chapter II.C.2.j).
+Letters of Collaboration: Letters of collaboration document significant collaborative arrangements and must be limited to stating the intent to collaborate and should not contain endorsements or evaluation of the proposed project or investigators.
 The recommended format for letters of collaboration is as follows: